 May I involve collaborators and/or added materials in creating the work?
 Yes, as needed.
 Multiple artists operating as a recognized art producer will be considered.

 How is the wood, then the art, transported?
-We encourage you to pick up and/or deliver the wood/final work in person in Johnson City.
-If not, the Friends of LBJ National Historical Park will ship it to you at their expense.
+If you've not yet received or picked up you wood contact us.
+Time is running out!
 You will need to deliver or ship (at your expense) the finished work to a designated location in the Hill Country that will be announced soon.